 Relevant beliefs may range from how they feel about themselves, to their faith in the education system, to their attitudes toward different kinds of spokespeople.

-- What barriers do they perceive to taking the action you want them to take?
+- What barriers do they perceive to taking the action you want

 - These barriers may be material (I don’t know how, I can’t afford it), social (My friends will laugh), or emotional (I’ll fail).